Chevrolet: History

-On November 3, 1911, Swiss race car driver and automotive engineer Louis Chevrolet co-founded the "Chevrolet Motor Company" in Detroit with his brother Arthur Chevrolet, William C. Durant and investment partners William Little (maker of the Little automobile), former Buick owner James H. Whiting, Dr. Edwin R. Campbell (son-in-law of Durant) and in 1912 R. S. McLaughlin CEO of General Motors in Canada.
+On November 8, 1911, the Chevrolet Motor Car Company was incorporated.
+It was founded by Swiss race car driver and automotive engineer Louis Chevrolet with his brother Arthur Chevrolet, William C. Durant and investment partners William Little (maker of the Little automobile), former Buick owner James H. Whiting, Edwin R. Campbell (son-in-law of Durant) and in 1912 R. S. McLaughlin CEO of General Motors in Canada.
+Former Buick officers were also employed, including Curtis R. Hatheway as secretary.

-Durant was fired from his senior management position at General Motors in 1910, a company that he had founded in 1908.
+Durant was dismissed from his senior management position at General Motors in 1910, a company that he had founded in 1908.
 In 1904 he had taken over the Flint Wagon Works and Buick Motor Company of Flint, Michigan.
 He also incorporated the Mason and Little companies.
 As head of Buick, Durant had hired Louis Chevrolet to drive Buicks in promotional races.
 Durant planned to use Chevrolet's reputation as a racer as the foundation for his new automobile company.
 The first factory location was in Flint, Michigan at the corner of Wilcox and Kearsley Street, now known as "Chevy Commons" at coordinates 43.00863°N 83.70991°W, along the Flint River, across the street from Kettering University.

-One of the technical advancements Chevrolet benefited from was the implementation of an overhead valve engine from the very beginning, as the company was developed as a junior model to Buick, who had patented the overhead valve and cross-flow cylinder design as being more efficient than the conventional use of the flathead engine.
+One of the technical advancements Chevrolet benefited from was the implementation of an overhead valve engine from the very beginning, as the company was developed by the former owner of Buick, which had patented the overhead valve and cross-flow cylinder design as being more efficient than the conventional use of the flathead engine.

 Actual design work for the first Chevy, the costly Series C Classic Six, was drawn up by Etienne Planche, following instructions from Louis.
 The first C prototype was ready months before Chevrolet was actually incorporated.
 However, the first actual production was not until the 1913 model.
 So in essence there were no 1911 or 1912 production models, only one pre-production model was made and fine tuned throughout the early part of 1912.
 Then in the fall of that year the new 1913 model was introduced at the New York auto show.